ssbc/docs/blog/sbot-announce.md

 ### Confidentiality

-Web applications are not good at confidentiality, but they're great at connectivity.
+Web applications are great at connectivity, but bad at confidentiality.
 Desktop applications are the reverse: confidential, but not connective.
 Scuttlebot is for applications that want to have the best of both: confidential operation, and great connectivity.